nicholalexander/that_aboutness/_posts/2025-04-14-vibes-in-production.md

 authors:
 - nichol
 tags: ai vibe coding production iteration experienced engineering
-blurb: Vibe coding can be about more than creating an MVP.
-Lets explore the spectrum between Vibes and Craft.
+blurb: There's a spectrum between Vibes and Craft.
 ---

 "Vibe coding" as a phrase is sort of driving me crazy.
 So in order to determine if I was being HYPEnotized, I decided to sit down and build a small app for my daughter - a little react doohickey of a thing to help her in her college search.
 Along the way I had my breath taken away by the amazing experience of working with agents and also started to think about the spectrum between pure vibes and what I consider to be production level code.